-Started in 2014, Co-Works is RISD's first cross-departmental research and making lab.
+Opened in 2014, Co-Works is RISD's first cross-departmental research and making lab.
 Initially open only to students enrolled in our interdisciplinary courses, we've been working hard to develop more avenues for students, staff, and faculty to engage with the Co-Works community.
-Come learn about our training, teaching opportunities, and research support.
+We offer:

-Please note, Co-Works is not a service provider.
+Please note, Co-Works is not a service provider or departmental shop.
 All are welcome to learn how to utilize resources themselves via our programs, however, we cannot accommodate untrained walk-ins or jobs on demand.
 Sign up for training well before deadlines.
 See our Make & Reserve page for details.

-All Co-Works community members must adhere to the policies listed on the Make & Reserve page in order to maintain access and privileges.
+All Co-Works community members must follow the processes and policies listed on the Make & Reserve page to maintain access and privileges.

 Working under the RISD Provost Office, Co-Works serves as an interdisciplinary fabrication lab and curricula incubator.
 We develop experimental courses and research, offer a unique selection of digital and traditional making technologies, and support cross-departmental collaboration.
 Co-Works is committed to innovating strategies and building community for sharing ideas and resources across disciplines.